United-Way-Achievement-Club/uw_database/docs/s3_setup.md

     **AWS_SECRET_ACCESS_KEY**: your secret access key

     **AWS_DEFAULT_REGION**: the region of your S3 bucket which you took note of before

+#### Make some changes in the s3_accessor.py file and add images (optional)

+1. If you have not already cloned this repository, clone it.
+Open a terminal window and run this command.

+        git clone -b dev https://github.com/SrutiG/uw_database.git

+    This should create a uw_database folder on your machine

+1. In this uw_database folder in the **app** directory, there is a file called **s3_accessor.py**.
+Open this file in an editor of your choice.

+1. Lines 16 and 17 define two variables- **bucket_name** and **region_name**.
+Change these to match your bucket name and region name.

+1. (Optional) Populate the profile pictures folder with the images in this repository under **app/static/images/profile_pictures**.

+    Go back to your S3 console (Services -> S3), select your bucket name, and click on the **profile_pictures** folder.
+Select **Upload** and upload all profile pictures from this directory (app/static/images/profile_pictures) to your bucket.

+    This step will ensure that the default user profile pictures will show up without having to upload new ones.

 #### Now, you should be able to access the file system when running the application.